 - I do not recommend substituting the corn syrup or confectioners' sugar.
 Please read the post above to learn why I selected these specific ingredients.

 - Chocolate Snowman Cookies

 - 10 tablespoons unsalted butter softened

 - 1 cup confectioners' sugar

 - ½ cup bread flour

-- In a bowl, beat together butter and confectioners' sugar until smooth and fluffy.
+- In a bowl, beat together butter and confectioners' sugar until smooth and fluffy, about 2 minutes on medium speed.
 Mix in corn syrup, then add nuts and flour; mix to combine.